 UNESCO Site: Biblical Tels – Megiddo, Hazor, Beer Sheva

 Tels are prehistoric settlement mounds predominantly found in the Middle East.
-Megiddo, Hazor and Beer Sheva are three of 200 such Tels in Israel, which contain significant remains of cities which have Biblical connections.
+Megiddo, Hazor and Beersheba are three of 200 such tels in Israel, which contain significant remains of cities which have biblical connections.
 Excavation has found large multi-layered settlements which existed over the course of several millennia.
-The locations were probably chosen as settlement sites due to their strategic positions along important trade routes and because of the available water supplies.
-The three Tels are referred to as “Biblical Tels” as they appear in the Old Testament Bible.
+The locations were probably chosen as settlement sites due to their strategic positions along important ancient trade routes and because of the available water supplies.
+The three tels are referred to as “biblical tels” as they appear in the Old Testament.

-The findings at these Tels show us that there was a centralized authority which controlled the important trade routes through the region.
+The findings at these tels show us that there was a centralized authority that controlled the important trade routes through the region.
 Thankfully the remains at each site have retained their integrity and have been left untouched for centuries.
-Over the course of time the Tels have become conical shaped mounds with a flat top.
-The Tels show evidence of sophisticated, geographically responsive, engineering in the ancient underground water systems designed to bring water to the cities.
+Over the course of time, the tels have become conical-shaped mounds with a flat top.
+The tels show evidence of sophisticated, geographically responsive, engineering in the ancient underground water systems designed to bring water to the cities.

-Tel Beer Sheva is in southern Israel near the Negev Desert and the archaeological findings show an elaborate, oval-shaped and walled, Iron Age town plan unparalleled in the Levant.
-The well planned town has a central square and an underwater drainage system as well as a well 69 meter below the ground.
-Excavation of Tel Beer Sheva only began in the 1960s.
-They discovered the remains of a 9th century Judahite settlement which continued into the 8th century until it was destroyed by a fire during the Assyrian campaign.
+Excavation of Tel Beersheba only began in the 1960s.
+They discovered the remains of a 9th-century Judahite settlement which continued into the 8th century until it was destroyed by a fire during the Assyrian campaign.
 Among the remains is the Governor’s Palace with three long halls and several ancillary rooms.